alanrogers/eghop/src/suggested.md

   deleterious mutations per individual remains nearly constant across the species range."

+1. [Galtier and Rouselle.
+2020][galtier20:g] How much does Ne vary among species?

+  * "We assess the magnitude of variation in drift power among species of animals via its effect on the mutation load. ...
+We estimate that the power of drift varies by a factor of at least 500 between large-Ne and small-Ne species of animals, i.e., an order of magnitude more than the among-species variation in genetic diversity."

 1. [Yin et al. 2020][yin20:nsr] The draft genome of mandrill (Mandrillus sphinx): An Old World monkey.